cunnia3/AU_UAV_ROS_Fsquared/README.md

 ROS / GUI COMPILE

-1. Navigate to your ROS workspace by typing roscd.
+1. Navigate to your ROS workspace by typing "roscd".
+2. If this is your first time compiling, type "cd AU_UAV_stack/AU_UAV_GUI".
+2a.
+Next, remove the build folder by typing "rm -rf build".
+2b.
+Then, remake the build folder by typing "mkdir build" and navigate to this folder.
+2c.
+Finally, compile the QT binaries by typing "cmake ..".
-2. To compile, type rosmake AU_UAV_stack.
+3. To compile, type "rosmake AU_UAV_stack".

 ROS / GUI LAUNCH